Photo of Michael Kranzlein

 2020

 Michael Kranzlein, Emma Manning, Siyao Peng, Shira Wein, Aryaman Arora, and Nathan Schneider.
 "PASTRIE: A Corpus of Prepositions Annotated with Supersense Tags in Reddit International English".
-Linguistic Annotation Workshop @ COLING 2020.
+Linguistic Annotation Workshop at COLING 2020.
 Virtual.

 Michael Kranzlein, Shabnam Behzad, and Nazli Goharian.
 "Team DoNotDistribute at SemEval-2020 Task 11: Features, Finetuning, and Data Augmentation in Neural Models for Propaganda Detection in News Articles".
-SemEval @ COLING 2020.
+SemEval at COLING 2020.
 Virtual.

 2018